Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

 :   You can speak, read, and write *Common* and *Draconic*.
 #### :dmg-fire: Breath Weapon

 You are distantly related to a particular kind of Aeginae.
-Each ancestry provides a damage resistance and a Breath Weapon, which shares the same range and area of effects but different element and :d20-save: **Saving Throw**s, all breath weapon also increases in damage at certain levels.
+Each ancestry provides a damage resistance and a Breath Weapon, which shares the same range and area of effects but different element and :d20-save: **Saving Throws**, all breath weapon also increases in damage at certain levels.

 ##### :d20-save: **Saving Throw**s
 :   The :d20-save: **Saving Throw** for your Breath Weapon is calculated as `8 + Constitution Modifier + Proficiency Bonus`